-You play as Amber, a security officer working in a classified laboratory facility near the alaskan border.
-When your lab comes under attack by an unknown assailant, your main objective becomes survival.
+In Dark Storm,you play as Amber, a security officer working in a classified laboratory facility near the Alaskan border.
+It's your first week on the job when suddenly your lab comes under attack by an unknown assailant.
+Your main objective now becomes survival.
 Using elements from your environment, escape is crucial, and the odds are against you.
-But Amber's story is only a small part of Dark Storm.
+However, Amber's story is only a small part of Dark Storm.
 Through episodic content releases, you can explore the whole Dark Storm universe, find out what secrets the government doesn't want to let out, and what your part in all of it is.

 Animator and Level designers wanted, Dark Storm development progress, new weapons, and your thoughts on new content for the Dark Storm universe.